d6t/d6tstack/README.md

 ## Installation

-Latest prod version `pip install d6tstack`
+We recommend using the latest version from github `pip install git+https://github.com/d6t/d6tstack.git`

-Latest dev version `pip install git+https://github.com/d6t/d6tstack.git`
+If you cannot install from github, use the latest published version `pip install d6tstack`

 ## Documentation